New York Central 3001

-New York Central 3001 is a preserved Mohawk "Mountain" type steam locomotive, built in October 1940 by American Locomotive Company (ALCO) of Schenectady, New York as a member of the L-3a class for the New York Central Railroad (NYC).
+New York Central 3001 is a preserved Mohawk ("Mountain") type steam locomotive, built in October 1940 by American Locomotive Company (ALCO) of Schenectady, New York as a member of the L-3a class for the New York Central Railroad (NYC).
 Normally known as Mountain types, the NYC 4-8-2 steam locomotives were dubbed as Mohawk types after the Mohawk River, which ran alongside NYC's famed Water Level Route.
 Built for dual-service work, No. 3001 was used to haul both freight and passenger trains on the NYC system until being retired in February 1957.

-Instead of being sold for scrap, No. 3001 was sold to the Texas and Pacific Railway (T&P), where it was masquerading as T&P No. 909 and donated to the Museum of the American Railroad in Dallas, Texas.
-In the mid-1980s, No. 3001 was acquired by the Lakeshore Railroad Historical Foundation and was subsequently donated to the National New York Central Railroad Museum in Elkhart, Indiana.
+Instead of being sold for scrap, No. 3001 was sold to the Texas and Pacific Railway (T&P), where it was masquerading as T&P No. 909 and donated to the Museum of the American Railroad (MARR) in Dallas, Texas.
+In the mid-1980s, No. 3001 was acquired by the Lakeshore Railroad Historical Foundation and was subsequently donated to the National New York Central Railroad Museum (NNYX) in Elkhart, Indiana.
 It is the largest modern mainline NYC steam locomotive still in existence and is one of two surviving New York Central Mohawks; the other, No. 2933, which is currently on display at the National Museum of Transportation in St. Louis, Missouri.

-From the 1980s to 2010s, there were several attempts to get No. 3001 back to operating condition, but these never came to fruition.
+From the 1980s to 2010s, there were several attempts to get No. 3001 back to operation, but these never came to fruition.
 In October 2024, it was announced that the Fort Wayne Railroad Historical Society (FWRHS) had acquired No. 3001 and made plans to restore it to operating condition.
+Once completely restored, No. 3001 will eventually become the first and only operational NYC steam locomotive in the world.
+This will eventually be the first time a 4-8-2 locomotive operated in excursion service in the United States since the retirement of Frisco 1522 since 2002.